slsrepo/multimarkdown-spm/README.md

     ]
 )
 ```
 3. Build or run your app with the following flag: `-Xcc -fbracket-depth=264`.
-For example: `swift build -Xcc -fbracket-depth=264`, `swift run TargetName -Xcc -fbracket-depth=264`
+For example: `swift build -Xcc -fbracket-depth=264`, `swift run TargetName -Xcc -fbracket-depth=264`.
+OR
+3. If you are using Xcode (with `swift package generate-xcodeproj`) add `-fbracket-depth=264` in the Build Settings of the "libMultiMarkdown" target, under "Other C Flags".
 4. Enjoy :)

 ## License ##

-	The `MultiMarkdown 6` project is released under the MIT License..
+	The `MultiMarkdown 6` project is released under the MIT License.

 	GLibFacade.c and GLibFacade.h are from the MultiMarkdown v4 project: